Speaking Our Peace

 The 2020/21 season:

 The current 2020/21 season started on September 27, 2020, and each week we release a new episode (with the exception of two weeks off at the end of December and the beginning of January).
-In this season, we talk to a wide range of individuals who work towards creating a world of peace and nonviolence in their communities.
-Included in our guests are a number of marchers who participated in the Jai Jagat global march that started on October 2, 2019 from Delhi, India with the final destination in Geneva, Switzerland.
+In this season, we talked to a wide range of individuals who work towards creating a world of peace and nonviolence in their communities.
+Included in our guests were a number of marchers who participated in the Jai Jagat global march that had started on October 2, 2019 from Delhi, India with the final destination in Geneva, Switzerland.
 In March 2020, the COVID-19 pandemic suspended the march in Armenia.
-We also talk to teachers who incorporate peace and nonviolence in their classrooms.
-Many of the guests on the podcast are also artists: poets, visual artists, filmmakers, dancers, and musicians—who use their creativity and craft to promote peace and nonviolence in their community and around the world.
+We also talked to teachers who incorporate peace and nonviolence in their classrooms.
+Many of the guests on the podcast were also artists—poets, visual artists, filmmakers, dancers, and musicians—who use their creativity and craft to promote peace and nonviolence in their community and around the world.

 We hope that the 2020/21 season gives you a sense of possibility as you find inspirations from these ordinary people who do extraordinary things in their day-to-day work.